To Catch a Thief

 Plot

-Retired jewel thief John "The Cat" Robie is suspected by the police in a string of burglaries on the French Riviera.
-When they come to his hilltop villa to question him, he slips their grasp and heads to a restaurant owned by his friend Bertani.
-The restaurant's staff are members of Robie's old gang, who have been paroled for their work in the French Resistance during World War II.
-They are angry at Robie because they are all under suspicion as long as the new Cat is active.
-When the police arrive at the restaurant looking for Robie, Danielle, the daughter of the restaurant's wine steward Foussard, spirits him to safety; she is a young woman who fancies him dearly.
+Police suspect retired jewel thief John "The Cat" Robie may be responsible for a string of burglaries on the French Riviera.
+When they arrive at his hilltop villa to question him, Robie slips away and heads to a restaurant owned by his friend, Bertani.
+The restaurant's staff, members of Robie's old gang who were paroled for their work in the French Resistance, are angry at Robie because they are all under suspicion as long as the new Cat is active.
+When the police arrive at the restaurant looking for Robie, Danielle, the daughter of the restaurant's wine steward Foussard, spirits him to safety.

 Awards